Gunman who killed Ashley Dale tells court he has had year of ‘torture’

 Paul Greaney KC, prosecuting, said: “You had about a year to think about these events.”

-Witham, who continues to deny murder, saidd: “I’ve had a year of torture.
+Witham, who continues to deny murder, said: “I’ve had a year of torture.
 What I’ve done to that poor girl.”

 Mr Greaney asked: “It’s been torture for you?
 It’s been a nightmare for you?”